Introduction to Cleaning Headlights with WD-40

 Is there a way to protect my headlights after cleaning?

-Yes, if you apply a UV sealant or wax after cleaning, it can help prevent future yellowing and cloudiness, extending the clarity of your headlights.
+Applying a UV sealant or wax after cleaning can help prevent future yellowing and cloudiness, keeping your headlights clear for longer.